-Things to see and do in Katherine
+Things to do in Katherine

 When you visit Katherine, take some time to travel to Katherine Gorge.
 Katherine Gorge is one of the most recognisable areas in the Northern Territory, and you will be impressed by its stunning views.
 Katherine Gorge is characterised by dry crimson landscape that is accompanied by pure flowing water.
 While the landscape can seem inhospitable, the waterways of Katherine support diverse flora and fauna.
 Admire the sandstone cliffs of the gorge as you travel along the edge of the Katherine River.
 Some of these cliffs tower as high as 70 metres, so you’ll feel as if you are a visitor in a world of giants.